Health Account Solutions Resource Hub

 Limited Purpose Flexible Spending Account

-Use pre-tax dollars to pay for qualified dental and vision expenses.
+Use pre-tax dollars to pay for out-of-pocket eligible dental and vision expenses not covered by insurance.

-• A Limited Purpose Flexible Spending Account (FSA) is an employer sponsored account that can be used to pay eligible dental and vision expenses when you are enrolled in a High Deductible Health Plan (HDHP) and HSA.
-Choose a Limited Purpose FSA if you’d like to let the funds in your HSA grow, while still using pre-tax dollars to pay for eligible expenses incurred while you’re participating in the plan.
+Limited Purpose FSAs are often used along with a Health Savings Account (HSA).
+You should consider a Limited Purpose FSA if you’d like to let the funds in your HSA grow, while still using pre-tax dollars to pay for eligible vision and dental expenses incurred while you’re participating in the plan.

 Additional details